cojiso/creturn/README.md

 3. Verify supported input area
 4. For custom configs, check JSON format
 5. Check browser console for errors

-### Common Issues

-#### Extension Not Working on Specific Sites
-- Verify the site is in your configuration
-- Check if the CSS selectors match the actual input elements
-- Try refreshing the page after enabling

-#### IME Conversion Issues
-- Ensure your input method is properly configured
-- Test with different text areas to isolate the issue
-- Check if other extensions conflict with keyboard handling

-## Browser Compatibility

-- **Chrome**: Fully supported (Manifest V3)
-- **Edge**: Supported via Chrome Web Store
-- **Firefox**: Planned support
-- **Safari**: Under consideration

 ## Store Descriptions